 Starting a new personal history business?
-The conference will offer many opportunities for you to hone your skills, but before you focus on craft, take this seminar to learn how to get established and how to build your business for success.
-The owner of a successful personal history business and an experienced instructor, Stephanie Kadel Taras will discuss business planning, promotion, products, pricing, and operations tailored to the specifics of a personal history business.
-She'll lead a frank discussion about how to make a living in this field, where to spend your time and resources, and how to make the most of what you already know.
-Using samples, stories, and group brainstorming, Stephanie will target the needs of the attendees.
-She'll discuss how a clear vision, purpose, and goals can help with marketing; how a clear focus on products and services will save time and money; how to create a dynamite sample (with a replicable process); and how to get known in your community—and find clients you will love.
+This conference event will offer aspiring personal historians many opportunities to learn interviewing, editing, and production skills.
+But before you focus on craft, take this seminar on how to get established as a small business owner and build your business for success.
+We will discuss business planning, promotion, products, pricing, and operations tailored to the specifics of a personal history business.
+We'll talk frankly about how to make a living in this field, where to spend your precious time and resources, and how to make the most of what you already know.
+Using samples, stories, and group brainstorming, presenter Stephanie Kadel Taras will target the following topics to the needs of the attendees:

 |Registration Period||Fee for Conference Registrant||Fee for Seminar Registration Only|